stephanme/nibe-mqtt-gateway/README.md

 - nibe-mqtt-gateway sources are complied with `LOG_LOCAL_LEVEL=ESP_LOG_DEBUG` to allow debug logging
 - log levels can be temporarily changed via UI or curl
   - `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" -d "tag=<tag>&level=<none|error|war|info|debug|verbose>"  http://nibegw/config/log`
-  - log level are set back to `config.json` settings after reset
+  - log levels are set back to `config.json` settings after reset

 After 3 fast crashes in a row, nibe-mqtt-gateway boots into a safe-mode that should allow to upload a fixed/working firmware via OTA:
 - only OTA upload is supported